Pranamv/Proper-Rent/docs/11-phase-1-implementation-plan.md

 **Roadmap reference:** `09-roadmap.md`
 **Primary requirements:** `01-mvp-prd.md`
 **Supporting docs:** `02-architecture.md`, `03-data-model.md`, `04-api-contracts.md`, `05-user-flows.md`, `06-security-gdpr.md`, `07-development-standards.md`, `08-test-plan.md`, `10-design-system.md`
+**Current repo status:** Phase 1 implementation baseline is present; this document now serves as the implementation record, launch checklist, and review map for the deep assessment/refactor pass.

-This is the execution plan for Phase 1.
-It breaks the MVP into implementation slices that can become branches, PRs, or agent tasks.
-The plan is intentionally scoped to the website funnel only: public pages, chatbot, renter/landlord intake, notifications, and basic admin.
+This document records the Phase 1 implementation slices and their verification gates.
+It is intentionally scoped to the website funnel only: public pages, chatbot, renter/landlord intake, notifications, and basic admin.

 ---